Giant planets orbiting metal-rich stars show signatures of planet-planet interactions: Conclusion

 To support or rule-out the interpretation that these metallicity trends are signatures of planet-planet interactions, we further recommend: 1) theoretical assessments of whether planet-planet interaction mechanisms designed to account for hot Jupiters can simultaneously produce the observed population of eccentric Valley planets, and 2) more sophisticated assessments of the trends we report here, using the target lists of recent RV surveys and, as undertaken by \citet{2013F}, a careful treatment of \kep false-positives and detection thresholds. \acknowledgments The NSF-GRFP (DGE-1144152) supports R.I.D.
 We thank the referee for the helpful, timely report.
 Our gratitude to John Johnson for many illuminating discussions about the three-day pile-up, the period distribution of giant planets, observational approaches to distinguishing the origins of hot Jupiters, valuable insights on previous collaborations connected to this investigation, and extensive comments.
 We thank Daniel Fabrycky for many helpful comments, Courtney Dressing for occurrence rate insights, and Subo Dong, Zachory Berta, David Charbonneau, Sean Andrews, Matthew Holman, Jason Wright, and Kevin Schlaufman for useful discussions.
+We thank B. Scott Gaudi and Andrew Gould for helpful comments and corrections, including altering us about XO-3-b.

 We used the Exoplanet Orbit Database and Exoplanet Data Explorer at exoplanets.org, and the NASA Exoplanet Archive, operated by Caltech, under contract with the NASA Exoplanet Exploration Program.
 We include data collected by the \kep mission, funded by the NASA Science Mission directorate, and are grateful to the \kep Team for long and extensive efforts in producing this rich dataset.
 Some data were obtained from MAST.
 The Association of Universities for Research in Astronomy, Inc. operates STScI under NASA contract NAS5-26555.
 The NASA Office of Space Science supports MAST for non-HST data via grants (including NNX09AF08G) and contracts.